 The Trustees have fixed by resolution that there will be seven (7) Trustees of the Fund appointed at the Meeting.
 The persons appointed in the enclosed form of proxy, unless instructed otherwise, intend to vote for the nominees shown in the following table.
-All of the nominees set forth in the following table are currently Trustees of the Fund.
+All of the nominees set forth in the following table are currently Trustees of the Fund with the exception of Ms. Savoia.

 The Board of Trustees has adopted a majority voting policy stipulating that if the votes withheld from voting for the election of a nominee for Trustee at an Annual Meeting are greater than the number of votes received in favour of the election of such nominee, the nominee will promptly offer to resign as Trustee.
 The Governance and Nomination Committee will then review the matter and make a recommendation to the Board whether to accept or reject the resignation offer after considering all factors it deems relevant.
+The Governance and Nomination Committee will recommend acceptance of the resignation unless there are exceptional circumstances.
 The Board will make a decision to accept or reject the resignation within 90 days of the applicable Annual Meeting, which decision will then promptly be disclosed to the public.
 The nominee will not participate in any committee or Board deliberations on the resignation offer unless there are not at least three directors who did not receive a majority withheld vote.
 The policy does not apply in circumstances involving contested director elections.

 The following table shows the name and background of each nominee, including present principal occupation.
 Unless otherwise indicated, each nominee has been engaged for the past five years in the specified present principal occupations or in other executive capacities with the companies or firms referred to, or with affiliates or predecessors thereof.
 The table also includes the year in which each nominee first became a Trustee of the Fund.
-In addition, the table shows the number of Units and BGHI Class A Shares that each nominee beneficially owns, or exercises control or direction over, directly or indirectly, as at the date of this Information Circular.
+In addition, the table shows the number of Units, BGHI Class A

+Shares and convertible debentures that each nominee beneficially owns, or exercises control or direction over, directly or indirectly, as at the date of this Information Circular.
 The information as to Units and BGHI Class A Shares owned beneficially, or over which the nominees exercise control or direction, has been furnished to the Fund by the nominees.